Q: What is the objective of the search committee?

 A: We have several and create new ones as needed.
-To date we have had subcommittees for the R.A. application, networking, application reviews, interview logistics, interview questions, and hospitality.
+To date we have had subcommittees for the R.A. application, pool development, communication, and process.

-Q: What kind of networking did the search committee do?
+Q: What kind of pool development is the search committee doing?

-A: There is a subcommittee devoted to networking.
-We had conversations with over 70 people, including rabbis, heads of Jewish organizations, and other active members of the Jewish world, locally, nationally, and internationally.
+A: There is a subcommittee devoted to pool development.
+We are currently having conversations with people, including rabbis, heads of Jewish organizations, and other active members of the Jewish world, locally, nationally, and internationally.
 If you know rabbis for us to consider, please contact Arielle Ehrlich.
 Also, feel free to point potential candidates to the R.A.
 Website.

 Q: What applications materials did you request?

-A: We requested a resume and cover letter from all applicants.
-We requested additional materials from some applicants, including a d’var Torah, eulogy, and answers to philosophical and background questions.
+A: Through the R.A. we requested a resume and cover letter from all applicants.
+Once a Rabbi applies, we are requesting additional materials, including a d’var Torah, eulogy, and answers to philosophical and background questions.

 Q: Where are we now?